OrF8/Bricker/README.md

 # Bricker
-A repository for Ex 2 in course 67125 (OOP) @ The Hebrew Universty of Jerusalem, which is topic was writing a simple Bricker game
+A repository for Ex 2 in course 67125 (OOP) @ The Hebrew Universty of Jerusalem